Meet Our Staff

 Christopher Jacoby studied at the Violin Making School of America from 2003-2007.
-After completing the program at the VMSA, Christopher moved next door to study repair and restoration under Peter Prier.
+After attending VMSA, Christopher moved next door to study repair and restoration under Peter Prier.
 There he was lucky to begin handling and studying instruments of the great Italian Masters.
 Christopher has spent the last decade building instruments for discerning professionals around the world.
-In addition to violin making, Christopher serves as Editor for the Violin Society of America’s membership magazine, The Scroll, and is a regular contributor to industry publications.

 John Nickels, Instrument Repair

 Richard Wang, Instrument Repair

 Robert Wood, Instrument Repair

 Kimberly Gumela, Bow Repair